lucasabritta/user-service-skill-demo/README.md

 ### Development

 `npm run dev`
-Starts the server using ts-node and launches the local MongoDB defined in `infrastructure/database`.
+Starts the server and launches the local MongoDB defined in `infrastructure/database`.

 ### Production

-`npm run build`
+`npm run docker:build`
-Compiles TypeScript into the `dist/` folder.
+Builds the Docker image using the project Dockerfile.

-`npm start`
+`npm run docker:run`
-Runs the compiled server from `dist/server.js`.
+Starts a Docker container from the built image and exposes the service.

 ### Tests